List of Hispanic and Latino American United States Cabinet members: Cabinet-level positions

 The president may designate or remove additional officials as cabinet members.
-These positions have not always been in the Cabinet, so some Hispanic and Latino American officeholders may not be listed.
+These positions have not always been in the cabinet, so some Hispanic and Latino American officeholders may not be listed.

 The following list includes Hispanic and Latino Americans who have held cabinet-rank positions, which can vary under each president.
 They are not in the line of succession and are not necessarily officers of the United States.
 The table below is organized based on the beginning of their terms in office while it raised to cabinet-level status.
-Officeholders whose terms begin the same day are ranked alphabetically by last name.
+Officeholders whose terms begin the same day are listed alphabetically by last name.